6 Indiana Fall Festival Events Not to Be Missed!

 Covered Bridge Festival

-If you are a lover of all things fall, Covered Bridge Festival is totally for you!
+If you are a lover of all things fall, the Covered Bridge Festival is totally for you!

-Having lived in Indiana for over 20 years now, Covered Bridge is one of my favorite times of year.
-This week long Indiana fall festival (taking place in 2019 from October 11th-20th) is a county wide celebration of fall.
+Having lived in Indiana for over 20 years now, Covered Bridge is one of my favorite times of the year.
+This week-long Indiana fall festival (taking place in 2019 from October 11th-20th) is a county-wide celebration of fall.

 While I love the history, the shopping and FOOD is what brings me back year after year.

-Across the multiple small towns featured, you will find everything from flea market goodies, to antiques and crafters set up and ready to great you.
-I have spotted chainsaw art, paintings, spray paint art, needlework and more over the years I have attended.
+Across the multiple small towns featured, you will find everything from flea market goodies to antiques and crafters set up and ready to greet you.
+I have spotted chainsaw art, paintings, spray paint art, needlework, and more over the years I have attended.
 Every year there is something different, and every year I fall in love with the festival again.

 As far as food goes, there are some people I know who attend the festival for nothing but the food courts.